danger89/xfcevdi_spice/README.md

 There are several Spice clients availible under Linux.

-Either use on the command line: `remote-viewer spice://localhost:5900`
+Either use on the command line: `remote-viewer spice://localhost:5900` (install via: `sudo apt install virt-viewer`)

 Or you could use an application like: `Remmina`.